-- Plain cookie dough: use cashew butter, it is low in flavor and the dough will taste like plain vanilla cookie dough.
+- Plain cookie dough: use cashew butter, it is low in flavor, and the dough will taste like plain vanilla cookie dough.

 - Peanut butter cookie dough: use crunchy or smooth peanut butter.

-- Almond chickpea cookie dough: use almond butter, this option creates a darker color but it is higher in healthy fat and lower in carbs
+- Almond chickpea cookie dough: use almond butter.
+This option creates a darker color, but it is higher in healthy fat and lower in carbs.

 Adding the chocolate chips carefully

-- Chocolate chips – don’t add chocolate chips in your dip or use cocoa nibs for a no sugar crunchy chocolate addition.
+- Chocolate Chips – don’t add chocolate chips in your dip or use cocoa nibs for a no-sugar crunchy chocolate addition.

 However, I recommend adding 1/2 teaspoon of baking powder to the recipe to make the cookies fluffier.

 You may also want to try these easy vegan snack recipes loaded with proteins:

-- 3 tablespoons Maple syrup
+- 3 tablespoons Maple Syrup

-- 1/4 teaspoon Salt
+- ¼ teaspoon Salt

 - 3 teaspoons Vanilla

-- 3 tablespoons Oat flour
+- 3 tablespoons Oat Flour

-- 1 tablespoon Almond flour - or more oat flour if preferred
+- 1 tablespoon Almond Flour - or more oat flour if preferred

-- 2 tablespoons Almond milk
+- 2 tablespoons Almond Milk

 - Open a can of chickpea, drain and measure 1 1/8 cup (or weight 200g/7 oz), which is usually what you get for a regular 400g/14 oz can of chickpea.